treeverse/lakeFS/docs/howto/garbage-collection/standalone-gc.md

 }
 ```

+### Deleting marked objects
-To delete the objects marked by the GC, you'll need to manually read the `deleted.parquet` or `deleted.json` files, and delete each address from AWS.
+To delete the objects marked by the GC, you'll need to read the `deleted.parquet` or `deleted.json` files, and manually delete each address from AWS.